Last update: May 12th, 2022 at 11:41 am

 Visiting the Fogo Island Inn

-I am pretty sure that I first stumbled across the Fogo Island Inn in Architectural Digest some time around its opening in 2013.
-I will admit to a swell of pride when I realized that this magnificent project, built at what seemed like the end of the earth, had been an all-Canadian endeavor.
-As it turned out, Fogo Island was not quite at the end of the earth, (although it comes very close to North America’s most easterly point of Cape Spear, Newfoundland), and I became determined to make my way there one day.
+I am pretty sure that I first stumbled across the Fogo Island Inn in an issue of Architectural Digest.
+I remember the swell of pride I felt when I realized that this magnificent project, built at what seemed to be the end of the earth, had been an all-Canadian endeavor.
+Fortunately, it turned out that Fogo Island was not quite at the end of the earth, although nearby Cape Spear, Newfoundland was pretty darn close.

 As we had arrived on the island a little early for check-in, we took some time to explore.
 We could not resist a stop at the Tower Studio — one of four Todd Sauders designed artist residences on the island.
 Learn more about Fogo Island residencies for artists at Fogo Island Arts.